Hakea brachyptera: Distribution and habitat

 Hakea brachyptera is found in southwest Western Australian, from near Wagin to Lake Magenta and south near the Stirling Range.
 Hakea brachyptera requires a well-drained site with a sunny aspect and sandy loam, clay or gravel.

 Conservation status

 Hakea brachyptera is classified as "Priority Three" by the Government of Western Australia Department of Parks and Wildlife, meaning that it is rare or near threatened, due to its restricted distribution.

+Use in horticulture

+Hakea brachyptera is a frost-tolerant species.